nhmkdev/cardmaker/README.md

 # Critical Google Sheets News

-The Google Sheets functionality as it currently exists in 1.2.x.x versions will no longer be functional in **May of 2024** due to policy changes with Google.
+The Google Sheets functionality as it currently exists in all versions will no longer be functional in **May of 2024** due to policy changes with Google.
 I will be investigating alternative functionality but am assuming the worst right now.

+I may choose to force users to upgrade by breaking the existing sheets logic (sadly may be the most effective approach to getting approval).
+Existing Google Sheets references in projects should be unaffected.
+This entire issue is due to how CardMaker allows users to view their spreadsheet names via an in-app window.
+The `drive.readonly` scope is the main issue as it is restricted.

 # CardMaker